imdanieljiang/PythonBot/README.md

 ### Please install the required dependencies in the requirements.txt file

 ### Current features:
+- Pulls from Reddit's using the Python Reddit API Wrapper (PRAW) using async functions
+  - Grabs the hottest 'n' number of posts from any 's' subreddit
 - Displays server rules
   - Displays all rules
   - Displays specific rules